• de

 • en

-Lives on the move.
-Mobile identities and belonging in the Iberian Atlantic, 1492-1700
+Lives on the Move.
+Mobility and Belonging in the Iberian Atlantic, 1492-1700

 The project explores the connection between mobility and differentiation from an actor-centred perspective.
 The focus is on mobile actors of different origins who crossed the spatial and political-legal borders drawn by the Spanish authorities.
 How did these practices of crossing borders affect the construction of identities and affiliations?